ms-iot/content/Resources/contribute/topic-guidance.md

 Examples on usage of [liquid basics](https://help.shopify.com/themes/liquid/basics) and the [liquid cheatsheet](http://cheat.markdunkley.com/) are a few pages that I find useful to learn about Liquid.

+## Things to keep in mind while writing

+When most of us write, we don't think too much about what we're writing except for the content we're trying to get across.
+However, there is much more that goes into a well written article than you'd think!
+Below are some suggestions of things to consider when proofreading your article.

+### Voice, and how did you explain it?

+Voice is, simply put, your writing style in terms of syntax, verbage, verbosity etc.  When we're writing for the users of Windows IoT, we need to make sure we are presenting a relatively unified voice.
+Now this doesn't mean you have to say certain things, but it does mean we have to keep the following in mind:

+1. **Write in a supportive and informative way.** Most of all, this means writing in a way that doesn't come off as condescending to your audience - after all, we're trying to teach them about Windows IoT, we don't want them to feel like we're belittling them!
+2. **Elaborate on any non-obvious point**.
+Picking up from the first point, make sure you explain anything that some of our audience might not understand.
+It is much better to over explain something and let those who know it skim over it, than to leave others who are new to the technology in the dark.
+3. **Maintain a single tense.**  Usually we prefer present tense - this is rarely a concern in our docs.
+4. **Keep a clear logical flow** through your article.
+If you must reference something that you don't explain until later, mention so.
+Lists are helpful to keep your article flow in line.